Akshayspn/Multi-Task-Learning-based-Aspect-Extraction/README.md

 # Multitask Learning Based Aspect Detection

 ## Project Overview
 This project focuses on **Aspect-Based Sentiment Analysis (ABSA)** by identifying both **implicit and explicit aspects** in customer reviews.
-The goal is to develop a novel **multitask model** that can outperform baseline models in detecting aspects at a fine-grained level.
+The goal of this project is to develop a novel **multitask model** for explicit and implicit aspect detection that can outperform baseline models in detecting aspects at a fine-grained level.

 ### Key Contributions
 - **Multitask Learning**: A novel multitask model using **BERT** for joint **token classification** and **masked language modeling (MLM)**.